sdman135/IBM-Cloud-Data-Engineering-SQL-Queries/README.md

   -  Loaded each dataset as separate pandas DataFrames.
   -  Dealt with variations of missing values and conflicts with column names and string values (errors later when inserting).
-  -  Reassign correct datatypes to columns.
+  -  Reassign correct data types to columns.

   ![](images/clean_data1.png)